Post, Texas: History

 Post is located on the edge of the caprock escarpment of the Llano Estacado, the southeastern edge of the Great Plains.
 It is at the crossroads of U.S. Routes 84 and 380.

 The land had been on John Bunyan Slaughter's U Lazy S Ranch.
 In 1906 Slaughter sold it to C. W. Post, the breakfast cereal manufacturer, who founded "Post City" as a utopian colonizing venture in 1907.
 Post devised the community as a model town.
 He purchased 200,000 acre of ranchland and established the Double U Company to manage the town's construction.
 The company built trim houses and numerous structures including the Algerita Hotel, a gin, and a textile plant.
 They planted trees along every street and prohibited alcoholic beverages and brothels.
 The Double U Company rented and sold farms and houses to settlers.
 A post office began in a tent during the year of Post City's founding, being established (with the name Post) July 18, 1907, with Frank L. Curtis as the first postmaster.
 Two years later, the town had a school, a bank, and a newspaper, the Post City Post, the same name as the daily in St. Louis, Missouri.
 The Garza County paper today is called the Post Dispatch—by coincidence, also the same as the current daily in St. Louis.
-The railroad reached the town in 1910.
+The Santa Fe Railway reached the town in 1910.
 The town changed its name to "Post" when it was incorporated in 1914, the year of C. W. Post's death.
 By then, Post had a population of 1000, 10 retail businesses, a dentist, a physician, a sanitarium, and Baptist, Methodist, and Presbyterian churches.

 From 1910 to 1913, Post experimented with attempts at rainmaking.
 Explosives were detonated in the atmosphere at timed intervals.
 Precipitation records, however, showed that the efforts failed.